Your resume doesn’t match the level of skills, abilities and education required.

-Have you ran a spell-checker?
+Have you performed a spell check?

 It’s also a good idea to ask another person to proof-read your resume.
 As authors of our own work, we’re often blind to the grammatical and spelling error we make.

-12. Resume Is Not Engaging.
+12. Your Resume Is Not Engaging.

 Sometimes resumes do follow all the rules, but just lack that “X” factor which makes you want to pick up and read it from start to finish.

 That can happen due to a multitude of reasons, but most often its due to a desire to make a resume “look good”, rather than communicate the reader what they need to know.

 In other words, the overarching context is about the person on the resume rather than its target – usually the recruiter or HR manager.